jhlagado/working-with-custom-elements/hello.md

     <name-card first-name="John" last-name="Hardy"></name-card>

-If the the `name-card` tag was registered with the browser as a custom element then the browser could be made to render this as
+If the `name-card` tag was registered with the browser as a custom element then the browser could be made to render this as

     <table>
       <tr>